Madrid–Seville high-speed rail line: History

-Impact
+Six months later a high-speed shuttle service between Madrid, Ciudad Real and Puertollano was introduced called AVE Lanzadera, which was later renamed to Avant.

+In 1994 trains in commercial service reached 300 km/h for the first time and travel time between Madrid and Seville was reduced down to 2 hours and 20 minutes.

 The new railway line radically changed the modal split between Madrid and Seville.
 The share of air traffic decreased between 1991 and 1994 from 40% to 13%; the combined share of car and bus decreased from 44% to 36%.
 The share of railway traffic increased from 16% to 51%, while total traffic increased by 35%.

+In 1997 a request to the president of Renfe by the Malagón City Council and the Ciudad Real Provincial Council to reopen the station in Malagón, which was closed during construction of the Madrid-Seville high-speed line, was denied.

 In 1997, some 4.4 million passengers travelled along the line; in 1998, 4.75 million.
 By 1999, trains transported over 4 times as many passengers as planes between Seville and Madrid.

+In 2004 Renfe launched a new Avant service on the Córdoba - Seville section on trains designed specifically to cover medium-distance routes at a maximum speed of 250 km/h.